 1.4 Usage Adjustments.
 Each Confirmation may set forth Minimum Usage and Maximum Usage parameters applicable to the Transaction.
 If the specified Actual Usage is greater than the specified Maximum Usage ("Excess Usage") or less than the specified Minimum Usage ("Deficiency Usage") the price paid under the applicable Transaction will be subject to an adjustment for such Excess or Deficiency Usage as set forth in the applicable Confirmation..

-1.5 Utility Invoice Payment.
-You will receive and timely pay, or cause your billing agent or contractor to receive and timely pay, the Utility Invoices for all of your facilities in the Covered States (including Taxes stated on such Utility Invoices), regardless of whether or not such facility(ies) are subject to a Transaction, and we will have no obligation for the payment of such Utility Invoices or liability for any failure to timely pay such Utility Invoices.
-You will be responsible for any late charges, interest or similar penalties imposed by a Utility as a result of any Utility Invoice not being timely paid.
-In order to permit us to conduct the calculations contemplated under Sections 1.11 and 2.8, you will, yourself or through your billing agent or contractor, make all Utility Invoice data for all of your facilities in the Covered States available to us in real time (either through web access or other acceptable means), and upon payment of each Utility Invoice, you will forward a copy of each paid Utility Invoice to us, along with an electronic flat file, or by other mutually agreed to means, showing whatever additional information we reasonably require.
-You will provide or cause to be provided such information to us within 10 business days of the payment of each such Utility Invoice.
-You will also provide or cause to be provided to us copies of service related correspondence which you receive from a Utility with respect to a Facility.
-We agree to reasonably cooperate with you or your billing agent or contractor regarding claims you may have with a Utility regarding Utility Invoices as long as such cooperation does not result in a material cost to us.
+1.5 Utility Invoice Payment. .
+If "Utility Invoice Payment" is specified on a Confirmation, we will for such Transaction (i) receive and timely pay, during the Transaction Term on your behalf as your billing agent, all of your Utility Invoices; (ii) be responsible for any late charges, interest or similar penalties properly imposed by a Utility as a result of our failure to timely pay such Utility Invoices (except where we have not timely received a Utility Invoice); and (iii) maintain electronic or paper copies of all Utility Invoices (or the data therefrom) for your inspection for a period of [3] years from the date of invoice.
+Further, unless otherwise expressly stated in a Confirmation, we will be entitled to retain any and all credits, refunds, rebates, or other similar adjustments ("Utility Invoice Credits") due to you or us from any source arising from any services provided to you by a Utility or us during a Transaction Term, including, without limitation, Utility Invoice Credits on account of T&D Charges, "green" power, a Utility's rate of return or any other items of a similar nature, but not with respect to Special Utility Charges.

 1.6 Energy Supply Options.
 For each Transaction and each Account, we will have the right, at any time and from time to time as we may in our sole discretion determine (subject to applicable Law and Rules), to cause your energy to be supplied, in whole or in part, either (i) by us (which includes supply through an Affiliate) as a Competitive Supplier or (ii) by placing an Account on the "standard offer" or other tariffed service available from the applicable Utility.
 We will also have the right to modify the rate, service class, tariff, or Billing Cycle under which any Account receives service from the applicable Utility, but we will not switch any Account to an interruptible rate class without your prior approval.
-We will pay any fees imposed by a Utility on account of these changes, and no such changes will affect the price you pay for your energy under this Agreement.
+Except as set forth in a Confirmation, we will pay any fees imposed by a Utility on account of these changes, and no such changes will affect the price you pay for your energy under this Agreement.

 1.7 Voluntary Curtailment.
 We may request from time to time that you voluntarily curtail your energy consumption at certain Accounts in exchange for a portion of any payment(s) which may be available in consideration of such curtailment.
 If you agree to do so, the terms and conditions thereof shall be set forth in a separate Confirmation as a Transaction hereunder.